 North from there was St Ninians Isle where we spotted seals sun bathing together.
 It was amazing to observe Nature being Nature, simply existing and us simply spectating.

 While leaving the South Mainland and making our way to the West side, Martha decided to take a scenic detour through Tingwall valley, allowing me to admire Scalloway, Shetland’s former capital.

 Only on making my way up the hills did I discover how many more spectacular panoramic views Shetlands had to offer, overlooking Weisdale or Foula or even further astray.

 After entering the heart of the west side traversing Kergord Valley, we passed Voe and Brae, Mavis Grind where we spotted an otter playing in the water.

-After a quick lunch break on the beach, we headed towards Eshaness lighthouse and hardly walked against the wind to find puffins nesting on the cliff.
+After a quick lunch break on the beach, we headed towards Eshaness lighthouse and battled against the wind to find puffins nesting on the cliff.

-This day was for me an amazing experience.
+This day was for me an unforgettable experience.
 I couldn’t recommend Shetland Nature enough.
-It gave me the will to come back and stay longer, to hike and camp and explore even more.
+I definitely have it in my mind to come back and stay longer, to hike and camp and explore even more.